dream2020/data/README.md

 * Therapy condition (RET or SHT),
 * Date of therapy

+## Specification and usage

 All data in this dataset is stored in [JavaScript Object Notation (JSON)](https://www.json.org) format.
 The structure of the JSON dataset file is presented below, excluding numeric data here appearing as empty arrays _"[]"_.
+JSON data can be opened using standard libraries in most programming languages.
+Please refer to the [documentation](docs/DREAM-data.ipynb) for basic instructions on how to load and plot the data using [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/).

 ```json
 {